-EplerWood International works with major institutions committed to researching and designing timely and effective response mechanisms to the rapid growth of tourism worldwide.
+EplerWood International works with major institutions committed to researching and designing timely and effective response mechanisms to destination management challenges worldwide.

-EplerWood International’s affiliations have been honed to attack the questions of the moment in our field:
+EplerWood International’s affiliations have been honed to lead the development of solutions that address the most pressing issues in our field:

-- the rapid changes in travel demographics and source markets
+- Tracking and planning for the rapid changes in travel demographics and source markets;

-- the impacts of the digital economy on tourism supply chains the growth of aviation,
+- Identifying impacts of the digital economy on tourism supply chains;

-- the development of a growing number of overtourism hotspots
+- Developing tools to address the challenges of a growing number of overtourism hotspots.

 We tackle the huge environmental and social challenges that global tourism brings.
 Tourism can bring much needed economic opportunities for local communities and funds for conservation.
 But, when not well managed, it can create long term problems for local residents and environmental damage.
 We aim to reduce the negative impacts of tourism and harness opportunities for local livelihoods and conservation.
 To achieve this, we support tourism stakeholders to create systemic change in the way that tourism is managed.
 This includes working with tourism businesses, destination authorities and community groups.
 LEARN MORE